Shincheonji Church of Jesus: Threats towards Shincheonji

-On 4 April 2020, a 39-year-old man threw a rock at the Ulsan branch church, breaking a glass window at the front entrance of the church building.
-His stated motivation was his thought that COVID-19 spread because of Shincheonji members.
-On 26 August 2020, he was found guilty of property damage, and was sentenced to 6 months in prison with 2 years’ suspension of sentence, and 80 hours of mandated volunteer work.
+On April 4, 2020, a 39-year-old man threw a rock at the Ulsan branch church building, breaking a glass window at the front entrance.
+His stated motivation was his thinking Shicheonji members spread COVID-19.
+On August 26, 2020, he was found guilty of property damage and was sentenced to six months in prison, with two years suspended sentence, and 80 hours of mandated volunteer work.

-On 21 September 2020, a Shincheonji branch church in Daejeon, South Korea received an anonymous threat letter, containing white powder later identified by the Chemical Safety Agency and the Geumgang Basin Environment Agency to be cyanide, a USB containing a bitcoin address, and a message demanding 14.4 billion won.
-The anonymous message stated that harm will come upon Shincheonji congregants if the requested 14.4 billion won was not deposited.
-The case is still under investigation.
-Police investigation has ruled that the threatening letter was originally addressed to a different Shincheonji location in Gyeonggi-do.
+On 21 September 2020, the Daejeon branch church received an anonymous threat letter containing a strange white powder, later identified by the Chemical Safety Agency and the Geumgang Basin Environment Agency to be cyanide; a USB drive containing a Bitcoin address; and a message demanding ₩14.4 billion.
+The anonymous message stated harm would come upon Shincheonji congregants if the requested money was not deposited.
+The case is still under investigation, and police have ruled the threatening letter was originally addressed to a different Shincheonji building in Gyeonggi Province.